 Our responsibility is to express an opinion on this Statement based on our audit.
-We conducted our audit in accordance with auditing that are appropriate in the circumstances, but not for the the purpose of expressing an opinion on the effectiveness of the entity's internal
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the Statement is free from material misstatement.

 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the Statement.
-The

-Ine

-procedures

-selected

-depend

-on

-the

-auditor's

-judgment,

-including

-the

-assessment

-of

-the

-risks

-of

-material

-misstatement

-of

-the

-Statement,

-whether

-due

-to

-fraud

-or

-error.

-In

-making

-those

-risk

-assessments,

-the

-auditor

-considers

-internal

-control

-relevant

-to

-the

-entity's

-preparation

-and

-fair

-presentation

-of

-the

-Statement

-in

-order

-to

-to

-design

-audit

-procedures

-that

-control.

-Accordingly,

-we

-express

-no

-such

-opinion.

-An

-audit

-also

-includes

-evaluating

-the

-appropriateness

-of

-accounting

-policies

-used

-and

-the

-reasonableness

-of

-significant

-accounting

-estimates

-made

-by

-management,

-as

-well

-as

-evaluating

-the

-overall

-presentation

-of

-the

-Statement.
+The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the Statement, whether due to fraud or error.
+In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the Statement in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
+Accordingly, we express no such opinion.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the Statement.

-We believe the audit evidence we have obtained is sufficient and appropriate to provide a a basis for our audit opinion.
+We believe the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.